-Private lender HDFC Bank on Saturday reported a 20.3 per cent increase in net profit to Rs 5,586 crore for the December quarter.
-The bank met profit estimates on the back of healthy growth in net interest income and a higher growth in other income.
+Private lender HDFC Bank Saturday reported a 20.3 per cent growth in net profit to Rs 5,585.9 crore for the third quarter ended December 31, mainly on higher net interest income.

-The private sector lender had registered a net profit of Rs 4,643 crore in the year-ago quarter.
+The bank had posted a net profit of Rs 4,642.6 crore in the October-December quarter of the last fiscal.